 Photos show chaotic scenes from the protest Tuesday night.

-Amanda Kaufman can be reached at email@example.com.
-Follow her on Twitter @amandakauf1.
-Brittany Bowker can be reached at firstname.lastname@example.org.
-Follow her on Twitter @brittbowker and on Instagram @brittbowker.
+Amanda Kaufman can be reached at firstname.lastname@example.org.
+Follow her @amandakauf1.
+Brittany Bowker can be reached at email@example.com.
+Follow her @brittbowker and also on Instagram @brittbowker.